nkb-bd/wp-debug-log-config-tool/readme.txt

 == Frequently Asked Questions ==

-= Do I need file manager/ftp or modify wp-config.php fie  ? =
+= Do I need file manager/FTP or modify wp-config.php? =

 No, just activate the plugin and turn off/on debug mode from plugin settings